jbroadway/docs/docs/1.0/building-your-set/show-tools.md

 > **Important Note:** Your teleprompter will not show up in your recording.
 If you want it to, see [Recording the Flipside User Interface](/docs/1.0/tips-and-tricks#recording-the-flipside-user-interface).

+## Twitch Chat

+The Twitch Chat prop lets you view and display your Twitch channel's chat conversation inside your Flipside shows.

+**To connect a Twitch channel with the Twitch Chat prop, follow these steps:**

+1. Go to the Show Tools category of the Set Builder palette and add the Twitch Chat prop to your scene.
+2. Click on the text box under the **Select Channel** heading of the Twitch Chat prop.
+3. Using your computer's keyboard, type in the channel name.
+4. Press **Join** on the Twitch Chat prop to see a feed of the channel's chat.

+:gif /files/FS_update11_TwitchChat.mp4

 ---

 Next: [[: Using your own props ]]